JianguoZhang1994/LeNet-written-by-tensorflow/README.md

 You can also check my `Lenet.html` for online result.

-**Note:** This project is not difficult, just a implementation of `Convolution Neural Network`.
-But it can help get familiar with CNN.
+**Note:** This project is a implementation of `Convolution Neural Network`.
+It is not too dificult but can help get familiar with CNN.